-Physical education, especially when conducted in classes, develops a degree of good sportsmanship...
+Physical education, especially when conducted in classes, develops a degree of good sports-manship...
 Two evenings are given up to gymnastic work, and the third to aesthetic and folk dancing, in which many of the girls are becoming experts.

-Jordan, 1992, p.
-26
+(Jordan Whitney-Wei, 1992, p.
+26)

-In contrast to the aforementioned disapproval of women's involvement in sport before the 20th century, the quotation depicts a different picture of girls in sport, who not only are entitled as 'experts' in physical activities such as gymnastics and folk dancing but also are portrayed as embodiment of 'good sportsmanship'.
+In contrast to the aforementioned disapproval of women's involvement in sport before the twentieth century, the quotation depicts a different picture of girls in sport, who not only are entitled as 'experts' in physical activities such as gymnastics and folk dancing but also are portrayed as embodiment of 'good sportsmanship'.
 That suggests that the author accentuates the potential for women's participation in sports, those characterised by aesthetic qualities in particular.

 It is interesting to note that medical science discourse is also employed as the endorsement of the change in the attitude towards women and sport.
-It is stated by George Corsan (1925, p.113), 'who did more than any single person to popularise swimming in North America during the first 25 years' of the 20th century'(ISHOF, 2000), that swimming put too much of a strain on women's heart.
+It is stated by George Corsan (1925, p.113), 'who did more than any single person to popularise swimming in North America during the first 25 years' of the twentieth century' (ISHOF, 2000), that

+(w)omen are all frail and delicate, that speed and distance swimming put too much of a strain on women's heart.
 But, contests for women in fancy swimming avoid heart strain while adding spectator appeal to a beneficial activity.